Toni-Zoaretz/AS-Project-Shoe-Shop/README.md

 # 👟 Shoes Store - Admin Panel

-I was given a task @AppleSeeds Bootcamp to make an responsive Shoes store for admin panel.
+I was given a task @AppleSeeds Bootcamp to make an responsive Shoes store for admin panel.<br>
 I implement the project using `HTML`,`CSS`,`JavaScript`,`React`.

 ### Project Link: